TheBlubb14/YoutubeDown/README.md

 # YoutubeDown

-Do u want to download high quality Youtube videos, but every downloader stops at 720p?
+Do you want to download high quality Youtube Videos, but every Downloader stops at 720p?

 The solution is YoutubeDown

-At the moment you can just download Youtube videos with the highest avaible quality
+At the moment you can just download Youtube Yideos with the highest avaible quality

-You need ffmpeg on your computer which u can download from https://www.ffmpeg.org/download.html
+You need ffmpeg on your Computer which u can download from https://www.ffmpeg.org/download.html

 ### Todo
-- selectable video quality
+- Selectable Videoquality
-- make a console version
+- Make a Console version
-- download hole playlists
+- Download hole Playlists
-- add a pretty wpf application
+- Add a pretty WPF Application